Mirela89/Snake-Game/README.md

   * Displays details about the creator(s) of the game, including the game name, author, and a link to the GitHub profile.
 Scrolling text ensures a dynamic and engaging presentation.

 In-Game Display:
-        While playing the game, the menu provides continuous updates on key information such as lives, level, score, and potentially time, creating an immersive gaming environment.
+        While playing the game, the menu provides continuous updates on key information such as snake length, elapsed time and snake speed, creating an immersive gaming environment.

 Game Ending Menu:
-        Upon completion of the game, a menu appears with relevant game information, including the final score, time played, and lives remaining.
+        Upon completion of the game, the snake length is displayed.
 Players are informed if they have beaten the high score.
-This menu can only be closed by the player, ensuring a deliberate action to conclude the gaming session.
+This menu can only be closed by the player by pressing the button.

+# Video
+[Watch the video](https://www.youtube.com/shorts/Y7U4Y1t5gCs) to see this functionality in action.

 # Resources
 * https://www.instructables.com/Arduino-Uno-Menu-Template/